c4tbrilliantthoughts/ABook/Readme.md

 - Open your browser to http://localhost:3000

 Any changes you make will automatically build and you will be able to see these by refreshing your browser.

+# Deployed to Vercel

+Vercel is a platform for frontend frameworks and static sites, built to integrate with your headless content, commerce, or database.
+We provide a frictionless developer experience to take care of the hard things: deploying instantly, scaling automatically, and serving personalized content around the globe.

+Sucessfully deployed to `Vercel` with `GitHub map versioning` concept.
+To save any chnages from `GitHub` it will automatically build and deploy to `Vercel`.

 # Author